rerun-io/rerun/README.md

 * The data you want to visualize must fit in RAM.
   - See <https://github.com/rerun-io/rerun/issues/1138> for how to bound memory use
   - We plan on having a disk-based data store some time in the future
-  - Additionally, Rerun is using more memory than it should at the moment ([#1242](https://github.com/rerun-io/rerun/pull/1242))
 * The Rust library takes a long time to compile
   - We have way too many big dependencies, and we are planning on improving the situation ([#1316](https://github.com/rerun-io/rerun/pull/1316))